A Simple Baseline for Semi-supervised Semantic Segmentation with Strong Data Augmentation

 \lstset{ backgroundcolor=, basicstyle=\fontsize{8.5pt}{9.5pt}\fontfamily{lmtt}\selectfont, columns=fullflexible, breaklines=true, captionpos=b, commentstyle=\fontsize{9pt}{10pt}, keywordstyle=\fontsize{9pt}{10pt}, stringstyle=\fontsize{9pt}{10pt}, frame=tb, otherkeywords = {self}, }

-\textbf{Strong data augmentation for semantic segmentation (SAUG).} While the augmentation strategy for supervised and semi-supervised image classification has been extensively studied \cite{berthelot2019remixmatch, cubuk2019autoaugment, cubuk2019randaugment, xie2019unsupervised, sohn2020fixmatch}, not much effort has been made yet for semantic segmentation.
-We extend the RandAugment \cite{cubuk2019randaugment} for semantic segmentation.
-As illustrated in Figure \ref{fig: strong aug} We build a pool of operations, which contains $16$ image transformation methods.
-In each training iteration, we randomly select a series of operations from the pool, and then combine them with standard transformations of semantic segmentation (random scale, random crop, random flip, .eg).
+\textbf{Strong data augmentation for semantic segmentation (\SAUG).} While augmentation strategies for supervised and semi-supervised image classification were extensively studied \cite{berthelot2019remixmatch,cubuk2018autoaugment,xie2019unsupervised, sohn2020fixmatch}, much less effort has been made for semantic segmentation.
+We apply random augmentation to semantic segmentation.
+As illustrated in Figure \ref{fig: strong aug}, we build a pool of operations, which contains $16$ image transformation methods.
+At each training iteration, we randomly select a series of operations from the pool, and then combine them with standard transformations of semantic segmentation (random scale, random crop, random flip, \textit{etc}.).